-HCC provides the services of WellConnect to all students.
+HCC provides mental health support services to all students.

 *Paper copies of all Financial Aid policies, forms, instructional brochures, etc. are available in the Financial Aid Office.
 Please feel free to visit us in Frost 201 and we would be happy to provide you with a hard copy of what you need.